-A Marriage of Textures
+A marriage of textures

-Wood Turning: There are many skills and techniques involved in woodturning: skill with the tools and an eye for design are the first two that come to mind.
 In addition to acquiring these skills and techniques, there is often a quest for the most “extravagant” piece of wood.
 However, there are other ways of embellishing pieces; whether it be filling voids or cracks in a contrasting manner, or deliberately adding colour and texture.
 The methods are as varied as your imagination.

 A new way of achieving stunning results is by using colored sand.
 Sand used for this purpose, comes in four colours, as shown in the platters, two colours per platter.
 To achieve this effect we turned the platter and then cut grooves in the rim to accept the sand.
 First let’s look at the turning and then the technique of applying the sand.